 - You will now see the server's Low scoring spam setting and High scoring spam setting values, which you can change to whatever you like:

-The lower the value, the more spam will get through.
-The higher the value, the more non-spam emails will be blocked as spam, so please use caution.
+The higher the value, the more spam will get through.
+The lower the value, the more non-spam emails will be blocked as spam, so please use caution.

 How to control what MailScanner does with spam